mesosphere/dcos-docs-site/pages/version-policy/index.md

 navigationTitle:  Version Policy
 title: Version Policy
 menuWeight: 5
-excerpt:
+excerpt: DC/OS version lifecycle and compatibility matrix
 ---

-This page was updated on October 23, 2018.
+This page was updated on November 7, 2018.

 # Mesosphere DC/OS Version Lifecycle and Compatibility Matrix

-The purpose of this document is to provide guidance and education for Mesosphere customers, partners, users, and operators of Mesosphere DC/OS about the modifications or enhancements to the same software product as designated by a change in the version release.
+This document explains to Mesosphere customers, partners, users, and operators of Mesosphere DC/OS the modifications or enhancements to the same software product as designated by a change in the version release.
 A version release provides backward compatibility to all released APIs.
 The guidelines outlined within this document apply to the version of DC/OS and its catalog packages that this document resides in.

 ## DC/OS Version Lifecycle